SU-HSDO/suhumsci/docs/Config.md

 ignore specific settings which change for every site.
 Such as the home page, 404 page, google analytics and permissions.
 All of these have been added to be ignored by configuration management.

+Also with the addition of [this patch](https://www.drupal.org/project/config_ignore/issues/2857247) we have enabled the ability to ignore particular config changes if the change is being ignored.
+For example, we are ignoring `system.theme:default` key.
+This allows for a site to change which theme it has set as default, giving us the ability to create subthemes for site specific templates/css.
+If the site has a different value in the `system.theme:default` value then config_ignore will ignore that value, and only export the `system.theme` file _if_ there are other changes to the configuration file.

 ### Local Ignore
 For local development, we don't really need or want to keep all the custom configurations form the site which we are currently working on.
 Although there are a couple of configurations that we want to ignore like the site settings, and